clarityandrigour/rgisclass/README.md

 The data for the R tutorial are installed in ```dheerajgrassdata.zip```.

+The PDF of the tutorial is in ```tutorial_pdf.zip```.
+Decompress it by whatever method you choose and keep it handy.

 To access it, here is what you must do:

 ```
 vagrant ssh
 unzip /vagrant/dheerajgrassdata.zip
+unzip /vagrant/tutorial_pdf.zip
 ```

 From that point on, any file in it is accessible via the R on the virtual machine.